-The Simons Foundation invites applications for the Simons Fellows in Mathematics program, which enables research leaves providing time away from classroom teaching and academic administration.
+The Simons Foundation’s Mathematics and Physical Sciences division invites applications for the Simons Fellows in Mathematics program, which enables research leaves by providing time away from classroom teaching and academic administration.

-Purpose: Research leaves from classroom teaching and administrative obligations can provide strong intellectual stimulation and lead to increased creativity and productivity in research.
-The Simons Fellows program is intended to make leaves more productive by enabling the extension of sabbatical leaves from one academic term to a full academic year.
+Rationale: Research leaves from classroom teaching and administrative obligations can provide strong intellectual stimulation and lead to increased creativity and productivity in research.
+The Simons Fellows program is intended to make leaves more productive by enabling their extension from one academic term to a full academic year.

 Basis for Awards: A selection committee of distinguished scientists will advise the foundation on the selection of applicants.
-Awards will be based on the applicant’s scientific accomplishments in the five-year period preceding the application and on the potential scientific impact of the leave period.
+Awards will be based on the applicant’s scientific accomplishments in the five-year period preceding the application and on the potential scientific impact of the work to be done during the leave period.

 Level and Duration of Funding: A Simons Fellowship in Mathematics supports a research leave, defined as a continuous period of one or more academic semesters or quarters free from classroom teaching and academic administration.
-The program provides salary replacement for up to 50 percent of the Fellow’s current academic year salary whether normally paid over nine or twelve months (up to a maximum of $100,000) and, in addition, up to $10,000 for expenses related to the leave.
-The award is to be administered through the Fellow’s home institution, which will receive 20 percent overhead on allowable expenses.
+The program provides salary replacement for up to 50 percent (up to a maximum of $100,000) of the Fellow’s current academic-year salary, whether normally paid over nine or twelve months, and up to $10,000 for expenses related to the leave.
+The award is to be administered through the Fellow’s home institution, which will receive an additional 20 percent overhead on allowable expenses.
 Any unspent funds at the end of the research leave must be returned to the Simons Foundation.

 Allowable Expenses: Salary replacement funds are to be used only to replace or partly replace salary during academic terms in which the recipient would otherwise be teaching or engaging in academic administration.
-The funding may not be used for summer salary or to increase the academic-year salary beyond the university rate.
+The funding may not be used for summer salary (if salary is paid over nine months) or to increase the academic-year salary beyond the university rate.

 For salary replacement funds, please follow your university’s policy on costs associated with sabbaticals not supported by the university.
 If applicable, fringe benefits are allowed within the salary replacement funds category, but the total amount requested cannot exceed the maximum allowed ($100,000).

-The additional funding is to be used to support expenses related to the leave, in a manner consistent with the budget provided with the application.
-Allowable leave-related expenses include equipment, travel, housing, automobile rental, childcare, and support for visitors.
-Salaries for students or research associates will not be supported, but funds may be used to help transport members of the Fellow’s research group to the sabbatical location (if different from the home institution).
+The additional funding is to be used to support expenses related to the leave in a manner consistent with the budget provided with the application.
+Allowable leave-related expenses include equipment, travel (including travel to the sabbatical location for the Fellow’s family members), housing, automobile rental, childcare and support for visitors.
+Salaries for students or research associates will not be supported, but funds may be used to help transport members of the Fellow’s research group to the sabbatical location (if different from the home institution) and provide housing.
 Leave-related expenses may be incurred at any time during the period of the leave; they are not restricted to the terms in which salary is provided by the foundation.

-Reporting: Grantees are required to submit a final report, which includes a summary (maximum two pages) of scientific accomplishments, as well as an accounting of funds expended for salary replacement, leave-related expenses and indirect costs.
+Reporting: Grantees are required to submit a final report that includes a summary of scientific accomplishments as well as an accounting of funds expended for salary replacement, leave-related expenses and indirect costs.
 This report is due within 60 days of the end of the grant period.

-- A curriculum vitae, not to exceed two pages, which includes Ph.D. year, institution, advisor and positions held.
+- A curriculum vitae (two-page limit) that includes Ph.D. year, institution, advisor and positions held.

-- A list of up to five publications from the past five years and up to five other publications, as well as current or recent (past five years) postdocs and Ph.D. students supervised.
+- A list of up to five publications from the past five years and up to five other publications.

-- A budget, including a salary computation and a description of how the supplemental funding will be used.
+- A budget, including a computation of salary and fringe benefits, and a description of leave-related expenses.

 - A letter signed by the applicant’s department chair or other appropriate university authority verifying the following:

-- That the applicant will have a teaching or administrative position at a U.S. or Canadian college or university through the semester following the proposed leave.
+- That the applicant will have a teaching or administrative position at the U.S. or Canadian college or university through the semester following the proposed leave.

 - University funding of a one-semester or two-quarter sabbatical contiguous to the period supported by the foundation.

-- If the leave is to be taken at another institution or institutions, confirmation from the host institution(s) in the form of a letter signed by relevant department chairs or other appropriate university authorities stating that the visit is approved and briefly describing the facilities that will be made available to the applicant.
+- If the leave is to be taken at another institution or institutions, confirmation must be submitted from the host institution(s) in the form of a letter signed by the relevant department chair(s) or other appropriate university authorities stating that the visit is approved and briefly describing the facilities that will be made available to the applicant.
 If the letter of confirmation from the prospective host institution(s) cannot be obtained, then the application must include a backup plan describing what would be done if the visit(s) were not possible.
-The location of the sabbatical must be confirmed in writing to the foundation at least three months priorto the start of the Fellowship funding.
+The location of the sabbatical must be confirmed, in the form of the above letter, to the foundation at least three months prior to the start of the applicant’s fellowship funding.
 The location must be at either the originally proposed host institution or at the institution(s) specified in the backup plan, unless explicit permission is obtained from the foundation no later than three months before the start of the leave.

 mps(replace this with the @ sign)simonsfoundation.org